Skip to Content

 Sharing is caring!

-According to Harvard University, root vegetables are vegetables that grow underground at the base of a plant.
+According to Harvard University, underground or root vegetables grow underground at the base of a plant.

 Plants that grow underground vegetables employ various tactics for storing energy for future use.
 The energy they produce is stored in roots, stems, and bulbs.